NeetuNaikya/NeetuNaikya/README.md

 👋 Hi, I’m @NeetuNaikya

-👀 I’m interested in web development, creative media.
+👀 I’m interested in python,C++, javascript,web development, learning and exploring Ai,

-🌱 I’m currently learning how to create responsive, creative websites using HTML, CSS, JavaScript, and Bootstrap.
+🌱 I’m currently learning python,c++, javascript. how to create responsive, creative websites using HTML, CSS, JavaScript, and Bootstrap.

 💞️ I’m looking to collaborate on web development projects and digital content creation.